New w3blog release, version 0.5

 The new features are:

-If you have any issues with w3blog, or maybe even suggestions, the first option would be to open an issue on its Github page, if you don't have a Github account (and don't want to create one), you can write me an email at firstname.lastname@example.org.
-However, if you are using one of the big email providers (eg, outlook.
-No outlook, I don't want to pay your certification program, you can shove it up your (you know what)), my response could be blocked by your provider.
+If you have any issues with w3blog, or maybe even suggestions, the first option would be to open an issue on its Github page, if you don't have a Github account (and don't want to create one), you can write me an email at email@example.com.
+However, if you are using one of the big email providers (e.g. outlook or gmail), my response could be blocked by your provider.